Theatre & Performance

-This major exhibition will explore the era-defining significance and impact of the late 1960s, expressed through some of the greatest music and performances of the 20th century alongside fashion, film, design and political activism.
+This major exhibition explored the era-defining significance and impact of the late 1960s, expressed through some of the greatest music and performances of the 20th century alongside fashion, film, design and political activism.

 Levi’s® is proud to partner with the V&A for the exhibition You Say You Want a Revolution?
 Records and Rebels 1966 – 70.
 Since creating the world’s first blue jean in 1873, Levi's® has always been associated with new ideas, youth culture, individuality and rebellion.
 This has never been more true than in the iconic era of the late 60’s, when Levi’s® jeans were the uniform of choice amongst rebels and heroes alike – something that is still true today.

 Sennheiser is delighted to partner with the V&A on yet another spectacular exhibition, providing the immersive audio experience for You Say You Want a Revolution?
 Records and Rebels 1966 – 70.
 We are convinced that the innovative sound installations of this exhibition will transport you to the sixties as you experience (or re-live) the spirit and music of that era in a breathtakingly new way.
 Enjoy.

 Take a trip through seven revolutions in five extraordinary years from 1966 to 1970

 Meet the rebels who helped define the counterculture movement of the late 1960s and revolutionise society